 ColorGHear was developed by filmmaker and colorist, Shian Storm who cut her teeth in the image manipulation world as a Colorist and Restoration Specialist at the famed Lowry Digital (now Reliance Mediaworks) made most famous by their work on Avatar, Benjamin Button, The Social Network, and their stunning restorations of Star Wars, Citizen Kane, and the entire library of Disney Animated classics.

-In 2012, after receiving high praise for his work creating stunning images from HDSLR footage, Shian decided to make his toolkit and techniques available to the public in the form of ColorGHear - Designed to utilize powerful 32bit floating point render engines to max effect, the add-on allows users to implement powerful and dynamic color correction in a easy to use modular fashion.
+In 2012, after receiving high praise for her work creating stunning images from HDSLR footage, Shian decided to make her toolkit and techniques available to the public in the form of ColorGHear - Designed to utilize powerful 32bit floating point render engines to max effect, the add-on allows users to implement powerful and dynamic color correction in a easy to use modular fashion.

 Initially designed for use on 35mm film, it is now optimized for use with RED, Alexa, Phantom, and HD cameras.
 Panasonic GH2, Blackmagic Cinema Camera, and Canon 5D & 7D users have also found ColorGHear to be the ultimate means by which to make their footage leap off the screen.